The ULTIMATE decision: Should I go cocktail or seated at my wedding reception? Ohhh, it’s a tough one!

 The pros and cons are of course something to consider.
 But it also comes down to the type and feel of wedding and reception you want to have.
 At the end of the day, it’s your choice - and it will be beautiful whichever way you decide to go!

 If you have any confusion as to what the best option for you would be, or would like to discuss any other wedding styling details with us, please feel free to get in touch and we’ll be happy to guide you in the right direction.
-Otherwise you can download our Wedding info pack for more information on our services.
+Otherwise you can download our Wedding info pack for more information on our services or get in touch with our team.